-In pilot-based algorithms, the channel estimation and data detection tasks are performed independently, hence the error from one block is propagated to the next one.
-To resolve this issue, there is also a new set of MIMO URA schemes that employ a multi-layer iterative Bayesian decoder to jointly estimate each user's transmitted signal, and their corresponding channel coefficients \cite{Jiang2023AFully,Han2023Receiver}.
+In pilot-based algorithms, the channel estimation and data detection tasks are performed independently.
+Hence, the error from one block is propagated to the next one.
+To resolve this issue, a new set of MIMO URA schemes has been developed that employ a multi-layer iterative Bayesian decoder to jointly estimate each user's transmitted signal and their corresponding channel coefficients \cite{Jiang2023AFully,Han2023Receiver}.
 Specifically, in \cite{Han2023Receiver}, the message bits are divided into two parts; one part is encoded by a convolutional code, and the other is encoded by index modulation.
 The transmitted signal is obtained by the Kronecker product of the two components.
-Besides, the authors of \cite{Jiang2023AFully} propose to encode the user payload by SPARCs, where all segments of the message bits of a user are mapped onto one codeword.
+Additionally, the authors in \cite{Jiang2023AFully} propose encoding the user payload by SPARCs, where all segments of the message bits of a user are mapped onto one codeword.
 This eliminates the need for an outer tree code, increasing spectral efficiency.